Growth Hormone Replacement in Older Men Medication

 A systematic review of randomized trials of GH therapy in 220 older men and women reported that GH therapy decreased fat mass and increased lean body mass without change in weight.
 Despite the improvement in body composition, persons treated with GH were significantly more likely to develop soft tissue edema, arthralgias, carpal tunnel syndrome, and gynecomastia.
 The authors concluded that GH cannot be recommended as antiaging therapy.[6]

 GH secretagogues that would produce a more physiological increase in circulating GH levels are under investigation.
 These include GHRH and the growth hormone releasing peptides (GHRPs) and their analogs.
-Six months treatment with daily GHRH improved performance in cognitive tests compared to placebo in healthy older adults.
-An orally active GH secretagogue, MK-0677, was studied in older adults with recent hip fractures.[19]
-Although it increased serum IGF-1, it did not improve functional performance measures significantly.[20]
+Five months of treatment with daily subcutaneous injections of tesamorelin, an analog of human GHRH (1 mg/d), improved executive function in adults with mild cognitive impairment as well as in healthy older adults.
+[27] It is postulated that the positive effect was mediated by an increase of IGF-1, which can cross the blood-brain barrier.
+However, longer trials are needed before GHRH can be recommended to improve cognitive function.
+An orally active GH secretagogue, MK-0677, was studied in older adults with recent hip fractures.
+[28] Although it increased serum IGF-1, it did not significantly improve functional performance measures.
+[29]

 GH treatment in frail older people